How To Create Your Own Sacred Cacao Ceremony

 Because cacao is a ‘connection facilitator’, she aids in any transformational shift you are working towards.
-So the side effects of cacao ceremony can be quite powerful if you permit.
-Sometimes the intention can be as general as ‘open my heart to feel what it needs to feel’.
-Other times the intention of a cacao ceremony can be catered towards a specific goal such as expressing your soul through movement or healing a past trauma.
+So the side effects of the cacao ceremony can be quite powerful if you permit it.
+Sometimes the intention can be as general as ‘open my heart to feel what it needs to feel.
+Other times the intention of a cacao ceremony can be catered towards a specific goal such as expressing your soul through movement or healing past trauma.

 Once you have decided on your intention, here are the 5 steps to create your own sacred cacao ceremony:

-Your sacred space can be anywhere – in nature, in a quite room in your home or any place that you’re able to host the ceremony and where you’ll feel safe and able to connect with your intention and energies in fullness.
+Your sacred space can be anywhere – in nature, in a quiet room in your home, or any place where you’re able to host the ceremony and where you’ll feel safe and able to connect with your intention and energies in fullness.
 Once you decide on a sacred space, you should clear any residual energy it currently holds.
 Some of my favourite ways to clear energy are to burn palo santo, sage, or any of the other sacred herbs.

 Next, you can increase the vibration of the space by chanting or playing music.
 Other ideas to promote the vibration of your intention within the space can include lighting candles, setting up an altar, or calling in the four directions.
 Be creative and most importantly, trust your intuition and create your own definition of sacred space.
 2. Prepare The Cacao Sacred cacao is often provided in raw blocks.
 It’s important to note that you acquire high-quality ceremonial grade cacao.
 The most direct source of sacred cacao is from the cacao shaman, Keith, in Guatemala.
 There are other fantastic distributors; I would encourage you to look around and read about the cacao you are purchasing to ensure it is harvested sustainably, traditionally, and with the intention of healing.